 Except as provided for in Section 10-5.602 of this article, all documentation for the reclamation plan shall be submitted to the Director at one time.
-Ten (10) complete hard-copies of the application, and one electronic version, shall be provided to the County.
+Ten (10) complete copies of the application shall be provided to the County.
 An executive summary and a table of contents for the reclamation plan shall be submitted with each application.
 Applications for proposed reclamation plan shall include, but shall not be limited to, the following: